+Hip deep snow?
 Oh bother.
 We have dealt with SNOW on other hikes.
-Really?
+Really in the desert?
 Are we cursed?

-After yesterday’s 8-liter carry (which by the way, we didn’t use all of- given the easy road walking), we weren’t in the mood for heavy loads of water on our backs.
+After yesterday’s 8-liter carry (which by the way, we didn’t use all of the water-given the easy road walking and cool temps today), we weren’t in the mood for heavy loads of water on our backs.
 Which meant we were opting back to our original plan of hiking up Salt Creek to Dark Canyon, but now wondering about conditions.
 Still we had a plan and enough supplies, should we need to turnaround.

 Cell service and wifi are spotty around Needles Outpost, so we didn’t have many information resources available to us to evaluate the ranger’s info save for what he showed us.
 I was able to send a few brief emails to Drop’N’Roll and Christa to find out how Daybreaker was doing.
 Their info gave us some peace of mind.
 Daybreaker was hiking along and making good time.

 But it was a Hayduke lesson, that this trip often has more in common with our mountain trips back home.
 We need to know the technical aspects of the route, the general conditions, the weather, and likely sources of water.
-Unlike regular old hiking where we can generally slog on.
+Unlike regular thru-hiking where we can generally slog on.
 The Hayduke requires one to think ahead with more strategy, be prepared for multiple scenarios, and to understand the tradeoffs.